awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-input.md

 **Cannot be self\-closing**
 Unlike the `input` element in the HTML standard, this element cannot be self\-closed by putting a slash before the ending bracket, e\.g\. `<crowd-input ... />`\.
 It must be followed with a `</crowd-input>` to close the element\.

+See an interactive example of an HTML template that uses this Crowd HTML Element in [CodePen](https://codepen.io/sagemaker_crowd_html_elements/pen/wvgBZYW)\.

 The following is an example of a Liquid template that uses the `<crowd-input>` element\.
 Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```